Steps of academic writing process

 - Richard is ambitious and forces his daughter to win the beauty pageant, even though he failed in his job.

-Although you can find many mistakes with your software’s built-in system, it is recommended that you check your paper manually to spot unnoticed typos and other errors.
-For example:
+Although you can find many mistakes with a tool like GrammarCheck or QuillBot, it is better to check your paper manually to spot unnoticed typos and other errors such as:

 - Richards character is ambitious through out the movie.